simplefoc/Arduino-FOC-reaction-wheel-inverted-pendulum/README.md

 You will also find all the CAD files used in this project in the `CAD files` folder.
 I have included the Solidworks 2016 parts and the full assembly.
 Additionally all the parts are exported to STEP format for easier porting to the other CAD IDEs.

 > Beware:
-I have designed hte holes on the pendulum arm and the wheel to match perfectly the motor the encoders I was using, so please check the dimensions of your motors and encoder holes before printing :D
+I have designed the holes on the pendulum arm and the wheel to match perfectly the motor the encoders I was using, so please check the dimensions of your motors and encoder holes before printing :D

 If you would prefer some other CAD format, let me know, maybe I can export it differently.